Core Web Vitals For Better User Experience

 Cumulative Layout Shift (CLS)

-It measures visual stability and quantifies the amount of unexpected layout shift of visible page content.
-A low CLS helps ensure that the page is delightful.
+It measures visual stability and quantifies the amount of unexpected design change in visible page content.
+A low CLS helps ensure a pleasant experience.

 To provide a good user experience, pages should maintain a CLS of less than 0.1.